Dr Nigel Campbell

 Cognitive Behavioural Therapy (CBT) assumes that the way you think about situations will influence how you feel and your behavioural reactions.
 Therapy initially focuses on gaining greater insight about the relationship between thoughts, feelings and behaviours.
 CBT also considers that early life experiences can lead to forming unhelpful negative core beliefs and skewed assumptions about ourselves, others and the world.
 These beliefs and assumptions then fuel negative thinking and problematic behaviours in the present day.
 CBT aims to challenge patterns of negative thinking, beliefs and behaviours to bring about change, establishing new coping skills to more effectively manage your emotions.
 CBT can often begin to bring significant relief from psychological difficulties after relatively few sessions.

 I also work integratively, drawing on elements from several approaches as appropriate.
 I incorporate aspects from relationship-focused approaches which can be particularly useful for difficulties primarily concerned with relating to others, be that with family, friends, partners or work colleagues.
 Certain relationships can prove difficult to manage and can be connected with much emotional distress.
 I integrate principles which help to promote empowerment, personal growth and finding ways of living where you can be more 'true' to yourself.
-I find an integrative approach provides the flexibility to reflectively respond to what are often complex client needs in therapy.
+I find a Counselling Psychology approach provides the flexibility to reflectively respond to what are often complex client needs in therapy.

 Training, qualifications & experience